 Injection molding compounder allows the compounding of tailored material recipes directly on the injection molding machine.
 Therefore, it holds a tremendous technical and economical potential for the manufacturing of moulded polymer parts.
 For the so called direct compounding a twin extruder is combined with a piston injection aggregate in functional interaction with a common clamping unit are used for the so-called direct compounding.
 This enables a cost-effective production of material systems which fit the demands, e.g. long fiber-reinforced thermoplastics, highly filled materials or nanocomposites as well as polymer blends.

 In the field of direct compounding, we offer costumer-specific material and process development for large production lines on the basis of a 200 t injection molding compounder.
 Due its range of universal applications, a resource efficient recipe development for polymer blends as well as filled and reinforced thermoplastics is possible without a separate injection moulding step.

 In addition to the classical injection phase, the partially opened mold performs a closing motion during injection-compression molding.
 This compression builds up an additional homogeneous pressure on the polymer melt, which reduces warpage and enables the manufacturing of thin-walled components with long flow paths.
-Typical applications are plastic glazing, long fiber-reinforced thermoplastics (LFT) structural components and back injection of textiles.
+Typical applications are polymer glazing, long fiber-reinforced thermoplastics (LFT) structural components and back injection of textiles.
 We offer four injection molding machines with a modern compression control and clamping forces in the range of 65 t to 2500 t with suitable molds.

 - Material adaptation Compound-development